 Sea, Marshes, Seals, Oysters and much more in the Danish Wadden Sea

-On the borderland with Germany lies the Wadden Sea National Park, a UNESCO World Heritage site.
+In South Jutland you will find the Danish part of the Wadden Sea at National Park Vadehavet, a UNESCO World Heritage site.
 Check out the famous Black Sun, enjoy watching harbour seals enjoying the autumn sun, or pick oysters from the beach for your dinner.

 The article continues below.